gpapamak/snl/README.md

 ## How to install NEURON

 The SNL code has been tested with NEURON on Scientific Linux 7.3.
-The following steps should work:
+The following steps should allow the code to run on multiple versions of Linux:

 1. Install NEURON 7.5 from using the 64 bit .deb (Debian or Ubuntu) or .rpm (Fedora derivatives) precompiled installer from https://neuron.yale.edu/neuron/download/precompiled-installers

 2. Set `PYTHONPATH=/usr/local/nrn/lib/python:$PYTHONPATH`

+3. In this directory run `nrnivmodl`, which will compile the `.mod` files into an executable file in a new directory, `x86_64`.